 Target’s dedicated employees conscientiously work to provide a safe and high quality of life for all clients, now numbering over 300.
 Our goal is to assist these individuals to be active and productive participants in our community and to live as independently as possible.

 Target Community & Educational Services, Inc. is a 501 (c)(3) nonprofit organization, donations to which may be tax deductible to the fullest extent allowed by law.
-It is only through the dedicated commitment and support of caring people and businesses that Target can continue to provide the highest quality of programs and services to assist children and adults with intellectual and other disabilities to achieve full participation in our society.
+It is only through the dedicated commitment and support of caring people and businesses that Target can continue to provide the highest quality of programs and services to assist children and adults with intellectual and developmental disabilities to be active and productive members of our community, reach their full potential, live as independently as possible, and enjoy a high quality of life.
 We hope that you will offer your support by joining us in targeting dreams and fostering opportunities for individuals with disabilities.

 Target Brochure (PDF) Available ~ Click Here